lunarmint/anime-piracy-wiki/guides/torrent.md

 Port forwarding is useful to make sure you are fully connectable to maximize your speeds and ability to connect to other peers in a swarm.

-Your connection is assigned a public IP address by your ISP and your device is assigned a private/local IP address bu your router.
+Your connection is assigned a public IP address by your ISP and your device is assigned a private/local IP address by your router.
 On your computer, services which need to connect with other devices over any network run on a port.
-The IP address plus port number is it's identification, this combination can be used to access the service in the format IP:port.When you run the torrent client, it runs on a port on your computer's IP address, which is local and can only be accessed by devices connected to your home network.
+The IP address plus port number is its identification, this combination can be used to access the service in the format IP:port.When you run the torrent client, it runs on a port on your computer's IP address, which is local and can only be accessed by devices connected to your home network.

 This port on your internal IP has to be forwarded/connected to the equivalent port on your external/public IP.
 Once that is done, anyone over the internet will be able to connect to your torrent client through that port on your public IP as the connection will be forwarded by your router to where the torrent client is running on your internal network.
 Note that this is completely safe.